 Yes, we will send you an invoice each month, by email.
 It's a legally valid invoice that you can use in your accounting.
 If you're based in the EU, the invoice uses the EU VAT handling rules and no VAT is added, except if you're based in Denmark.

 An invoice mail contains a secure link directly to the invoice, so that the invoice can be viewed and printed directly from the mail without having to be a user in Scrumwise or having to log in.
+It's not possible to get the invoices sent as PDFs.

 You can also see all of your invoices in the "Your company account" tab in the settings.